morethanbooks/XML-TEI-Bible/documentation/documentation.md

 Of course in case that someone tells that other person said, this are encoded as nested q.
 There are many example of very complex structures of this kind.

-# Ontology
+# Entities

-In the ontology file you find for each of this categories:
+In the Entities file you find for each of this categories:
 * id
 * normalized name in Spanish (most natural name for this person)
 * aclaration (if needed, speacilly assigning some familiar relations)